mitburr/Insurrection/README.md

 6. AI "decison making" implemented in the display model.
 This could be separate out eventually once the logic becomes more complicated.
 7. Choices offered are identical inputs to the "decision" method.
 8. The Contessa, Assassin, and Duke classes are the only cards implemented.
 This could be improved by abstracting cards the character action methods to be owned by the cards.

-Notes:
-In this version players don't draw a new card after revealing a card in defense of a challenge.
-"""

-next steps I'd break actions into their own object with properties like "can_challenge" and "can_block" so that the handler can be less verbose and more readable.
-Also actions like "assassinate" can only be blocked by the target, and currently that difference means that scanning players for blockers has to be repeated at each action case in the handler because they differ.

-Known bugs: AI will occasionally choose options which aren't possible (trying to assassinate with < 3 coins, not blocking an assassination when they have a contessa)

 [^1] Shout out to ChatGPT for much of the boilerplate around basic classes and methods.
 [^2] `sudo pacman -Syu` if you're on a linux flavor.
 Mac and Windows y'all are on your own.